 Driving

 Public parking is available at three locations within the Parkville campus.
+Royal Parade Car Park is the closest public car park to the venue.
 A number of other public car parks are also available within walking distance from the Parkville campus.
 More information can be found on the The University of Melbourne website.

 Public Transport